This Day In Writing History

 Unable to get On the Road published at first, Kerouac took off on another road trip that would take him around the U.S. again and to Mexico.
 He kept writing, and would begin developing material which he would turn into ten more novels.

 What exactly was the Beat Generation and what did they see in Kerouac's novel?
 Some say Beat meant "beaten down."
 Kerouac defined it as beatific.
-The Beats were the generation of youth whose elders were the architects of World War 2.
+The Beats were the generation of youth whose parents were the architects of World War II.
 The kids' hopes for a better postwar world were dashed.

-A new war was declared by the older generation, a Cold War whose home front proved even more frightening and uncertain than during the conflict that preceded it.
-The youth lived under the terrifying specter of the atomic bomb.
-Nuclear war seemed inevitable.
+A new war was declared by the older generation, a Cold War against the Soviet Union.
+The home front proved even more frightening and uncertain than during the conflict that preceded it.
+American youth lived under the terrifying specter of the atomic bomb, as nuclear war seemed inevitable.